-As 2018 planning leaps full steam ahead, AKontheGO is here with a short Q & A session for those Alaska travelers vacillating between independent and tour; full-service, or go-it-alone.
+As another year of planning leaps full steam ahead, AKontheGO is here with a short Q & A session for those Alaska travelers vacillating between independent and tour; full-service, or go-it-alone.

 Q: My entire family of 10 is traveling together, and we’re not sure if a cruise might be better for my elderly parents, while offering my teenagers a chance to do things on their own.
 My husband thinks the kids will be bored out of their minds.
 Everyone wants to see wildlife and glaciers, but activity-wise, nobody seems able to agree.
 Help!